Escape the city with these easy cycling routes from London

 There are a couple of simple rules that we follow when planning a cycle route from London for a fun and enjoyable bike ride.

-Stick to B-roads, take the scenic route even if it’s longer, embrace the climbs, trust local intel, shoot for 60 mile /100 km per day on average, look for a natural feature such as a river or head for the coast.
+Stick to B-roads, take the scenic route even if it’s longer, embrace the climbs, trust local intel, shoot for 60 miles/100 km per day on average, look for a natural feature such as a river or head for the coast.

 These loose principles have seen us right over the years.
 They’ll help you to plan your own awesome cycling routes from London, around the UK and beyond.